1aeo/AROIValidator/replit.md

 ## Overview

-The AROI Validator is a validation tool for evaluating Tor relay operator proofs using the Accuracy, Relevance, Objectivity, and Informativeness (AROI) framework.
-The application validates relay operator contact information through DNS and URI-based RSA proofs, querying the Tor network's Onionoo API to fetch relay data and verify cryptographic proofs of ownership.
+AROI Validator is a specialized tool for validating Tor relay operator proofs using the Accuracy, Relevance, Objectivity, and Informativeness (AROI) framework.
+The application validates relay operator contact information through DNS TXT records and URI-based RSA cryptographic proofs.
+It features both an interactive web interface built with Streamlit and a command-line interface for batch processing operations.

-The system provides both a web-based interface (Streamlit) and command-line tools for batch processing Tor relay validations with parallel processing capabilities.
+The validator fetches relay data from the Tor Project's Onionoo API, extracts AROI proof fields from relay contact information, validates these proofs against DNS records or URIs, and generates comprehensive validation reports with success rate analytics.

 ## User Preferences